How to forecast in a Covid-19 world…

 - Even post lockdown patients may be reluctant to visit hospitals or practitioners, particularly at-risk patients with Oncological diseases.

 - The number of diagnosed patients should be reduced in your forecast to reflect this trend.

-- Despite a ‘bounce back’ or even an increase in the diagnoses rate baseline as the initial lock down eases be sure to take the individual disease into account, do not make blanket assumptions.
+- Despite a ‘bounce back’, or even an increase in the diagnosis rate baseline as the initial lockdown eases, be sure to take the individual disease into account.
+Do not make blanket assumptions.

 - For indications such as Oncology, it will be necessary to develop a Patient-Flow model to accurately assess the future impact of delayed diagnosis or postponed surgical interventions.

 - A drop in diagnosis will reduce the number of new patients beginning treatment.

 - Without consultations, HCP’s will not be able to switch patients that are no longer reaching goal on the current treatment.